mwanji/humpty/README.md

 ### Resolvers

 Resolvers take an asset's name and turn it into one or more (in case of wildcards) files whose contents can be read.
-There is only one resolver bundled with humpty:

-* `WebJarResolver` looks up resources in a [WebJar](http://webjars.org)

 Creating custom resolvers is discussed in the [Extension Points](#extension-points) section.

+**`WebJarResolver`**

+Looks up resources in a [WebJar](http://webjars.org) and is bundled with humpty.
+For example, if `org.webjars:jquery:2.1.1` has been added to the dependencies, the resolver will find `jquery.js`.
+Bundled with humpty.

+Configuration:

+* preferMin: boolean.
+If true, `WebJarResolver` looks for a minified version of the requested asset by adding `.min` to the asset's base name (ie. jquery.js becomes jquery.min.js).
+If no such version exists or preferMin is set to false, the requested version is used.
+If preferMin is not set, it falls back to true in production mode and to false otherwise.
+* rootDir: string, defaults to "src/main/resources".
+This is the base location of assets using the webjar directory format, but that are not in a JAR, such as an application's custom assets.

-## Development Mode
+## Modes

-Setting the mode to "DEVELOPMENT" may change how resources behave.
-For example, humpty-compression will not minify.
+humpty has 3 different modes, which may change how pipeline elements behave.

+* "PRODUCTION": default.
+Typically enables optimisations such as minification.
+* "EXTERNAL": Indicates that assets have already been processed and no runtime processing is needed.
+* "DEVELOPMENT": Enables a fast development cycle.
+For example, may shut off caching or minification, and allow assets to be linked individually in HTML.

 In your configuration file, add: